 The problem of inequality in the justice system is complex, and there is a tendency for discussions of the topic to draw on ideological positions rather than scientific evidence.
 For instance, it is my view that some of the racial disparities we see in the justice system are the result of differences in criminal activity.
 This is especially the case for violent crime.
 And, as indicated earlier, there is a relationship between social inequality and criminal behavior.
 Therefore, if we focus on the larger issue of social inequities with respect to family structure, culture, schools, neighborhoods, etc., we will, in part, reduce disparities that we now see in the justice system by decreasing criminal behavior.
 That said, it is also important to focus on reforming justice system policies that contribute to and deepen existing inequalities.

-There’s seems to be a lot of data in the field, in terms of offender demographics, but other types of evidence are lacking.
-Which are the top 3-4 areas that need the greatest attention from researchers?
+There seems to be a lot of data in the field, in terms of offender demographics, but other types of evidence are lacking.
+Which areas are most ripe for new research?